Why You’ll Love this Sweet-Tangy Pineapple Chicken Afritada

 How to Make this Sweet-Tangy Pineapple Chicken Afritada

-Then comes the star of the show – 2 pounds of skin-on chicken drumsticks.
-Brown them slightly before adding the 14-ounce can of tomato puree, the reserved pineapple syrup (from your 8-ounce can of drained pineapple chunks), 2 tablespoons of soy sauce, and 3 dried bay leaves.
-This mixture creates that signature sweet-tangy flavor that makes this dish so irresistible.
-Bring everything to a gentle boil, then cover and simmer for about 20 minutes, or until your chicken is nearly tender enough to fall off the bone.
+Now for the flavor base—pour in the 14-ounce can of tomato puree, the reserved pineapple syrup (after draining those 8 ounces of pineapple chunks), 2 tablespoons of soy sauce, and drop in 3 dried bay leaves.
+This combination creates that signature sweet-tangy profile that makes this dish so irresistible.
+Bring everything to a gentle boil, then reduce to a simmer, cover, and let cook for about 20 minutes until the chicken is nearly tender.

 Sweet-Tangy Pineapple Chicken Afritada Substitutions and Variations